 The next option to prevent audio clipping in the mix is to record a safety track alone side your normal audio track.
-This can be done in a number of ways, depending on your equipment.
+This can be done in a few ways, depending on your equipment.

-The idea is to record either two files or two channels at different levels.
+The idea is to record either two files or two channels at two input distinct levels.
 The first is set to record at your standard peak level, and the second is set to record at a lower level.
 The difference between the two recording levels can be set according to your personal preference.
-But the lower level is often set to be 6, 12 or 18dB lower than the main recording.
+But the lower level is often set to be 6, 12, or 18dB lower than the main recording.